The Power of Adaptogens

 Adaptogens also regulate the activity of glucocorticoid receptors (GR), the receptor to which cortisol and other glucocorticoids bind to exert their actions and influence cortisol secretion through feedback regulation.
 (7)

-In short, adaptogens are agents that reduce the damaging effects of stress by balancing the activities of the switch-on and switch-off systems in the body.
+In short, adaptogens reduce the damaging effects of stress by balancing the activities of the body's switch-on and switch-off systems.

-This helps to improve bone and muscle function and regulate the liver and pancreas, as well as other bodily functions that are affected by stress.
+This helps improve bone and muscle function and regulates the liver, pancreas, and other bodily functions affected by stress.

 Many plants were described as adaptogens, but they lack evidence-based reports of efficacy.
 On the other hand, a few adaptogenic extracts were studied in placebo-controlled, double-blind human trials.
 They have been proven effective in enhancing stress resistance, combating mental and physical fatigue, and increasing concentration and cognitive performance.
 (8)